Turkish interior design style: key elements and inspiration

 Choose colors inspired by Turkish landscapes and architecture, like deep reds, vibrant blues, earthy terracotta, and golds.
 Paint an accent wall in a saturated hue or layer accessories in these shades throughout your rooms.
 Don’t shy away from bold contrasts; Turkish interiors are celebrated for their charismatic mix of colors.
 The key is to let warmth and richness come through in your overall palette.

 Introduce handwoven Turkish rugs to anchor your spaces.
-Whether it’s a classic kilim or a plush, pile rug, these pieces offer not just intricate patterns but also a sense of history and artistry.
+Whether it’s a classic kilim or a plush, pile rug, these pieces offer not just detailed patterns but also a sense of history and artistry.
 Place them in living rooms, bedrooms, or even corridors for instant visual interest.
 If possible, seek out vintage options for unique color stories and an aged patina.

 Toss cushions, throws, and wall hangings in traditional Turkish motifs to add depth and comfort.
 Look for tile-inspired or geometric patterns in soft fabrics like cotton or silk.
 Mix different scales and colors, keeping an eye out for medallions or stylized floral designs.
 This layering should feel intentional but relaxed—think cozy, not crowded.